Is the Virtual College right for me?

 What learning resources are available for you to use as you study?

-This includes items such as a computer, Internet access, library
+This includes items such as a computer, Internet access, and library

 resources.
 (The Forsyth Library is available to all FHSU students.)